University of the Philippines Diliman: History

+Establishment

-The University of the Philippines was founded on June 18, 1908, in Manila, offering programs in liberal arts, medicine, law, and engineering.
-As enrollment increased—from 67 students in 1908 to 7,849 by 1928—the need for a larger campus became evident.
-In 1939, the UP Board of Regents acquired a 493-hectare tract of land in Diliman, Quezon City, to accommodate the university's expansion.
-The site was envisioned to house modern facilities that would allow for further academic growth.
-Construction of the new campus commenced in 1939, but work was interrupted by World War II.
-During the war, many of the newly constructed buildings in Diliman were used as military barracks by the Imperial Japanese Army, delaying the relocation efforts.
-Following the liberation of Manila in 1945, efforts to rebuild and expand the campus resumed.
-By 1949, significant progress had been made in the development of the campus, allowing for the transfer of administrative offices, academic units, and faculty residences from UP Manila to UP Diliman.
-On February 12, 1949, a symbolic motorcade led by then-UP President Bienvenido Gonzales transported the Oblation statue from Padre Faura in Manila to its current location in front of Quezon Hall.
-This event marked the formal establishment of UP Diliman as the new primary campus of the UP System.
+The University of the Philippines was founded on June 18, 1908 in Manila, offering programs in liberal arts, medicine, law, and engineering.
+As enrolment increased from 67 students in 1908 to 7,849 in 1928 the need for a larger campus became evident, and in 1939 the UP Board of Regents acquired a 493-hectare tract of land in Diliman, Quezon City to house modern facilities that would allow for further academic growth and expansion.

+Construction of the new campus commenced in 1939 but work was interrupted by World War II, when many of the newly constructed buildings were used as barracks by the Imperial Japanese Army, delaying the relocation efforts.
+Following the liberation of Manila in 1945 efforts to rebuild and expand the campus resumed, and by 1949 significant progress allowed for the transfer of administrative offices, academic units, and faculty residences from UP Manila to UP Diliman.
+On February 12, 1949 a symbolic motorcade led by then-UP President Bienvenido Gonzales transported the Oblation statue from Padre Faura Street in Manila to its current location in front of Quezon Hall, marking the formal establishment of UP Diliman as the new primary campus of the UP System.

-Throughout the 1950s and 1960s, UP Diliman expanded its facilities, establishing new academic buildings, research centers, and residential areas.
+Throughout the 1950s and 1960s UP Diliman expanded its facilities, establishing new academic buildings, research centers, and residential areas.
 This period saw the construction of several architecturally significant structures, including Quezon Hall (Administration Building), Gonzalez Hall (Main Library), and Benitez Hall (College of Education), designed by National Artist for Architecture Juan Nakpil.
-Other modernist structures, such as Palma Hall (College of Social Sciences and Philosophy) and Melchor Hall (College of Engineering), were designed by Cesar Concio, reflecting the post-war shift toward functionalist and modernist architecture.
+Other modernist structures such as Palma Hall (College of Social Sciences and Philosophy) and Melchor Hall (College of Engineering) were designed by Cesar Concio, reflecting the post-war shift toward functionalist and modernist architecture.

-In 1985, UP Diliman was granted institutional autonomy, retroactive to 1981, in response to the university system's restructuring.

 Diliman Commune

-The Diliman Commune was a significant student-led uprising that occurred from February 1 to 9, 1971, at the University of the Philippines Diliman campus.
-Initially sparked by a three-centavo increase in oil prices, the protest escalated following violent confrontations with government forces, resulting in the death of a student, Pastor "Sonny" Mesina.
+The Diliman Commune was a significant student-led uprising that occurred from February 1–9, 1971 at the University of the Philippines Diliman campus.
+Initially sparked by a three-centavo increase in oil prices, the protest escalated following violent confrontations with government forces, resulting in the death of the student Pastor "Sonny" Mesina.
 In response, students, faculty members, and residents established barricades around the campus, effectively declaring it a "liberated zone" free from military intrusion.
 Drawing inspiration from the 1871 Paris Commune, the protesters referred to themselves as "Communards" and renamed the campus the "Malayang Komunidad ng UP Diliman" ("Free Commune of UP Diliman").
 They also took control of the university's radio station, DZUP, and published their own newspaper, Bandilang Pula ("Red Flag").
-The Diliman Commune stands as a testament to the university community's resistance against state repression and its commitment to academic freedom.